Namelecc/phalanx/README.md

 # Project Phalanx

-Project Phalanx is an open source set of hunting tools, meant for use on lichess.
+Project Phalanx is an open source (feel free to use it, no need to credit) set of hunting tools, meant for use on lichess.

 DISCLAIMER: The tools here shouldn't be used as evidence in public shaming claims.
 Remember that the proper way to go about dealing with cheaters is to *report* them (using lichess.org/report), not to cause unecessary damage by exposing them publicly.